Computationally Efficient Collimator-Detector Response Compensation in High Energy SPECT using 1D Convolutions and Rotations: Materials and Methods

-Since this convolution operation is typically the bottleneck of SPECT system matrix modeling and image reconstruction, it is of interest to look for techniques to reduce the computation time.
-Under conditions of no septal penetration and scatter, the CDR is dominated by the GRF: $ K_{\mathrm{PSF}}^{(x,y;d;b)}$ can then be sufficiently approximated using a 2D Gaussian convolution $K_G^{(x,y;d;b)}$ where the kernel is given by
+Since this convolution operation often forms the bottleneck of SPECT system matrix modeling and image reconstruction, it is of interest to look for techniques to reduce the computation time.
+Under conditions of no septal penetration and scatter, the CDR is dominated by the GRF: $ K_{\mathrm{PSF}}^{(x,y;d;b)}$ can then be sufficiently approximated using a 2D Gaussian convolution $K_{\mathrm{2DG}}^{(x,y;d;b)}$ where the kernel is given by

-Convolution with a Gaussian function has computational advantages since it can be decomposed into successive application of two perpendicular 1D kernels via $K_G^{(x,y;d;b)}=K_G^{(x;d;b)}K_G^{(y;d;b)}$; 1D convolution is significantly more computationally efficient than 2D.
+Convolution with a Gaussian function has computational advantages since it can be decomposed into successive application of two perpendicular 1D kernels via $K_{\mathrm{2DG}}^{(x,y;d;b)}=K_{\mathrm{1DG}}^{(x;d;b)}K_{\mathrm{1DG}}^{(y;d;b)}$; 1D convolution is significantly more computationally efficient than 2D.
 Unfortunately, the decomposition of a 2D kernel into two 1D kernels is not mathematically possible when the CDR contains significant SPRF and SSRF components.
 2D convolution, however, is not the only way to implement Equation \ref{eq:model_approx}.
-Owing to the discrete rotational symmetries and features of the anisotropic PSFs obtained with typical SPECT collimators, we propose the following ``1D rotation'' model (abbreviated as ``1D-R'') for the PSF operator:
+Owing to the discrete rotational symmetries and features of the anisotropic PSFs obtained with parallel hole SPECT collimators, we propose the following ``1D rotation'' model (abbreviated as ``1DR'') for the PSF operator:

-where $\mathcal{R}_{\theta}$ is a rotation operator that implements rotation about an axis in the $d$ direction by angle $\theta$, and $\Theta_t$ correspond to the angle of the septal penetration tails (equal to $\{0,\pi/3,2\pi/3\}$ for ${}^{225}$Ac).
-The derived linear operator only makes use of 1D convolutions and rotations, since they often require less computational time on GPU compared to 2D convolutions.
+where $\mathcal{R}_{\theta}$ is a rotation operator that implements rotation about an axis in the $d$ direction by angle $\theta$, and $\Theta_t$ correspond to the angle of the septal penetration tails (equal to $\{0,\pi/3,2\pi/3\}$ for hexagonal collimators).
+This derived linear operator only makes use of 1D convolutions and rotations, since they require less computational time on GPU compared to 2D convolutions.
 The kernels, modeling the components of the CDR (as shown in Figure \ref{fig:psf_description}), are selected as follows:

 \begin{enumerate} \item Gaussian kernel $ K^{(x;d;b)}_G$: